-Elke Krekels is assistant professor at the Division of Pharmacology.
+Elke Krekels is assistant professor at the Division of Systems Biomedicine and Pharmacology.

 Dr. Elke H.J.
 Krekels developed a keen interest in pharmacometrics (i.e. model-based pharmacological research), during her BSc and MSc studies Biopharmaceutical Sciences at Leiden University.
 For this she performed three internships focusing on preclinical pharmacological research questions; two at the Division of Pharmacology of the Leiden Academic Centre for Drug Research (LACDR) and one at the pharmaceutical company AstraZeneca in Södertälje, Sweden.

 Her PhD research, which was a collaboration between the Division of Pharmacology of the LACDR and the Department of Pediatric Surgery and Intensive Care from the Erasmus MC/Sophia Children’s Hospital in Rotterdam, aimed at developing and validating novel, model-based approaches to establish drug dosing recommendations for children.
 For this she developed population pharmacokinetic models that allowed her to optimize the regimen of specific drugs (e.g. morphine in post-operative newborns and infants) by correcting for differences in drug exposure between patients of different ages.
 Additionally, she developed novel concepts to derive generalizable dose recommendations for drugs that share elimination routes.
 For her work she received the PhD thesis award as well as the Best Publication Award from Dutch Society for Clinical Pharmacology & Biopharmacy (NVKF&B) in 2012.